silverjuke/silverjuke/docs/plugins.md

 Overview
 ================================================================================

-First note: Currently, by default Silverjuke is compiled without the plugin capability.
-This may change in future, however, currently this is not foreseeable.
-For this reason, please also check if other customisation methods will do the job, eg. skinning, shell scripts and Silvejuke commandline options or DDE.

 The following chapters describes how to write plugins for Silverjuke using the Silverjuke API.

-A plugin is a compiled so, dll- or dynlib-file that is loaded together with Silverjuke.
+A plugin is a compiled .so, .dll- or .dynlib-file that is loaded together with Silverjuke.
 Plugins can be written in nearly any language that can create eg.
 DLLs.